-Members of the OSAC Fire Debris & Explosives Subcommittee at the March 2020 OSAC Meeting in Norman, Oklahoma.
+Members of the Fire Debris & Explosives Subcommittee at the March 2020 OSAC Meeting in Norman, Oklahoma.

 The Fire Debris & Explosives Subcommittee focuses on standards and guidelines related to the scientific examination and analysis of materials associated with fire and explosion investigations.

 Brenda Christy, Subcommittee Chair, Virginia Department of Forensic Science

 Kim Kunkler, Subcommittee Vice Chair, U.S. Postal Inspection Service Laboratory

 Edward Sisco, Subcommittee Executive Secretary, National Institute of Standards and Technology

 Douglas Byron, F-ABC, Forensic & Scientific Testing, Inc.

 John Chester, Indiana State Police Laboratory